codeJack76/material_managementproject/README.md

 ## 📄 License

-© 2025 Department of Education - Division of Davao de Oro.
+© 2025 Department of Education - Division of Ilocos Norte.
 All rights reserved.

 ## 🤝 Support